JoeBlakeB/ttf-twemoji-aur/README.md

 # AUR: ttf-twemoji

-The files for the `ttf-twemoji` AUR package.
+The files for the `ttf-twemoji` AUR package built from [jdecked's twemoji repository](https://github.com/jdecked/twemoji).

 This project builds Twemoji as a TrueType font.
 In particular, it is usable on modern Linux (either desktop or mobile) as well as other Unix-like distributions.